deltaray/syslog_simulator/README.md

 PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# Setup

+You will need to install the netaddr python module.

 # Configuration